oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 --- back

+# Use cases

+This sections outlines some use cases where the identity and authorization chaining described in this document can be applied.
+This section is not complete and other use cases not mentioned here are also valid.

+## Preserve User Context across Multi-cloud, Multi-Hybrid environments
+A user attempts to access a service that is implemented as a number of on-premise and cloud-based microservices.
+Both the on-premise and cloud-based services are segmented by multiple trust boundaries that span one or more on-premise or cloud service environments.
+Every microservice can apply an authorization policy that takes the context of the original user, as well as intermediary microservices into account, irrespective of where the microservices are running and even when a microservice in one trust domain calls another service in another trust domain.

+## Continuous Integration Accessing External Resources
+A continuous integration system needs to access external resources, for example to upload an artifact or to run tests.
+These resources are protected by different authorization servers.
+The identity information of the build, for example metadata such as commit hashes or repository, should be preserved and carried across the domain boundary.
+This not just prevents maintaining credentials it also allows fined grained access control at the resource.

+## API Security Use Case
+A home devices company provides a "Camera API" to enable access to home cameras.
+Partner companies use this Camera API to integrate the camera feeds into their security dashboards.
+Using OAuth between the partner and the Camera API, a partner can request the feed from a home camera to be displayed in their dashboard.
+The user has an account with the camera provider.
+The user may be logged in to view the partner provided dashboard, or they may authorize emergency access to the camera.
+The home devices company must be able to independently verify that the request originated and was authorized by a user who is authorized to view the feed of the requested home camera.

 # Examples

 This section contains two examples, demonstrating how this specification may be used in different environments with specific requirements.
 The first example shows the resource server acting as the client and the second example shows the authorization server acting as the client.